pulpul-s/CameraCopy/README.md

         "*thumb*",
         "ABC06591.ARW"
     ],
-    "includeddevices": [                <- Volumes included in the list.
-If left empty everything will be listed.
+    "includeddevices": [                <- Volume dropdown filter keywords.
+If left empty, all found volumes will be listed.
         "Sony",
         "DataTraveler"
     ],